 It does a great job at grinding, but it’s also one of the loudest machines we tested.

-All in all, we think this is the best coffee grinder for espresso in 2020.
+All in all, we think this is the best coffee grinder for espresso this year.

 2. Rancilio Rocky Espresso Coffee Grinder – Best Commercial Pick

 In our opinion, the Rancilio Rocky Espresso is the best commercial-grade espresso grinder on the market today.

 This grinder features a hopper that will hold just over half a pound of coffee beans.
 The beans are transferred into heavy steel flat burrs to grind your coffee.
 There are 55 different settings, including slow-speed grind, that you can set for the perfect grind for the kind of coffee you want.

 This machine is cumbersome, so you won’t want to move it around too much.
 That is difficult because it becomes clogged easily with even slightly oily beans.
 You have to shake the machine to dislodge them, and that can be difficult due to its weight.